Adding a vertical line or marker to a chart in Power BI

 - 2 min read

 A business user came to me asking “how can I get a vertical line on Line Chart in Power BI like my Excel report?”.
 I was like, “It’s straightforward.
-We have this analytics pane which lets you add so many types of lines 😊 “.
-But, quite quickly I understood, I cannot draw a vertical line as we do in Excel or SSRS.
+We've this analytics pane which lets you add so many types of lines 😊 “.
+But, quite quickly I understood, I can't draw a vertical line as we do in Excel or SSRS.

 Adding a vertical line or marker to a chart in Power BI